oshinlather/image-to-excel-converter/README.md

 ### Local Development

-1. Run the Streamlit app:
+1. **Run the Streamlit app:**
 ```bash
 streamlit run image_to_excel.py
 ```

-2. Open your browser (it should open automatically) to `http://localhost:8501`
+2. **Open your browser** (auto-opens) at `http://localhost:8501`

-3. **Choose extraction method in sidebar:**
-   - **Gemini AI (Recommended):** Enter your API key for best results
-   - **Tesseract OCR:** Uses local OCR (requires Tesseract installation)
+3. **Enter your Gemini API key** in the top-right field

-4. Upload an image containing text or a table
+4. **Upload an invoice/image:**
+   - Drag & drop into the upload area, OR
+   - Click to browse and select a file
+   - Supports: JPG, PNG, PDF

+5. **Click "Extract Data"** to process with AI

-5. Review the extracted data
+6. **Edit the extracted table:**

-6. Customize column headers if needed

-7. Download the Excel file
+   - Click any cell to edit
+   - Add rows with the "Add Row" button
+   - Delete rows using the table controls
+   - Modify quantities, rates, totals

+7. **Download Excel** with one click - file includes all your edits!

 ### Deploy to Streamlit Cloud